karlospn/mytechramblings-site-source-code/content/posts/keep-your-platform-images-updated-when-using-aws-ecr-with-azure-pipelines.md

 ### **push-to-private-ecr script**

-The script creates the ECR repository if it doesn't exists and then pushes the platform image into ECR
+This script creates the ECR repository if it doesn't exists and afterwards it pushes the platform image and tags into the repository.

 The script does the following steps:
-- Creates the ECR repository using the ``aws ecr create-repository`` command.
+- Creates the ECR repository using the ``aws ecr create-repository`` command, if needed.
-- Retrieves the tag version set in the previous scripts.
+- Retrieves the tag version set in the previous scripts and tags the image.
-- Tags the image with the ``latest`` tag, the tag version tag and some extra tags we can pass it as a parameter.
+- Tags the image with the ``latest`` tag and and some extra tags we can pass them as a parameter.
 - Pushes the tags and the image into ECR.

 ```bash